Skip to content

 When to use: After /plan-phase N is complete.

-Parallel option: Set "parallelization": true to dispatch each plan to its own subagent (Claude Code, OpenCode, Gemini CLI, Codex CLI).
+Parallel option: Set "parallelization": { "enabled": true } to dispatch each plan to its own subagent (Claude Code, OpenCode, Gemini CLI, Codex CLI).
+Up to 5 concurrent agents per wave.

 Learning checkpoint: reflect · quiz · interleave